letsencrypt/website/content/en/docs/a-warm-welcome-to-asn1-and-der.md

 was deprecated and replaced with Information Object Classes, which are a fancy, formalized way of specifying the kind of extension behavior people wanted from ANY.
-The change is so old by now that the latest ASN.1 specs (from 2015) don't even mention ANY.
+The change is so old by now that the latest ASN.1 specifications (from 2015) don't even mention ANY.
 But if you look at the 1994 edition you can see some discussion of the switchover.
 I include the older syntax here because that's still what RFC 5280 uses.
-[RFC 5912](https://tools.ietf.org/html/rfc5912) uses the 2002 ASN.1 syntax to express the same types from RFC 5280 and several related specs.
+[RFC 5912](https://tools.ietf.org/html/rfc5912) uses the 2002 ASN.1 syntax to express the same types from RFC 5280 and several related specifications.

 Other Notation
 ==============